git-fresh/websafe-demo/README.md

 if running for the first time, type this command:

+    % paver setup

+the previous command will automatically start geoserver.
+After the geoserver starts, change the password to 'projectnoah' for the root found in:

+    % /vagrant/server/geoserver/data/security/masterpw.info

+after changing the password to 'projectnoah', run this command in the command line to upload all the data for the demo:

     % paver setup_data

-the previous command will automatically start geoserver so the next command won't be needed this time.

-to run geoserver next time the virtual machine is started, just type this command:
+to run geoserver manually next time, just type this command:

     % paver start_geoserver